veniva/number-algorithms/README.md

 `php vendor/bin/phpunit`

 ## Notes
-If you use docker and run a command that saves the output in a file, you can see the content of the file running the following command:
+If you run a command that saves the output in a file, you can see the result in file `data/numbers-calculated.txt`.
-`cat data/numbers-calculated.txt`
-Just be aware that it's not recommended to use it if the file is too large!